lucketta/chill-flix-rails-portfolio-project/spec-js.md

   Jquery can be found in this project
 - [x] Include a show resource rendered using jQuery and an Active Model Serialization JSON backend.
   TV show page uses jquery and active model Serialization. no page refresh
-- [ ] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.
+- [x] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.
+  Index of all shows, when signed in, does not cause a page refresh and uses Serialization
 - [ ] Include at least one has_many relationship in information rendered via JSON and appended to the DOM.
 - [ ] Use your Rails API and a form to create a resource and render the response without a page refresh.
 - [ ] Translate JSON responses into js model objects.